Truthwatcher64/byte/README.md

 This is an unofficial fork of the original Byte project with some changes that I wanted for personal use.
 If you are interested in or have questions about the official or flatpak versions please see the this [repository](https://github.com/ellie-commons/byte).
 Credit goes to the elementary team for basically every part of the code, all my changes have been ascetic.
-If you want to support the project please donate directly to them through their patreon or paypall links found in their repository.
+If you want to support the project please donate directly to them through their patreon or paypal links found in their repository.

 ## Handy features: